niksy/dotfiles/README.md

 `.extra` and `.gitconfig_extra` can be used to add custom commands without the need to change core files or to add the commands you don’t want to commit to a public repository (e.g. company related information).
 You put them inside your `~` directory.

+`.appconfig_extra` file contains some modifications for installed packages and applications.

 ### Terminal display

 `.bash_prompt` and everything related to coloring of display is customized to work with [Solarized Light theme](https://github.com/altercation/solarized).
 You can find my current OS X terminal preferences inside `.init` directory.
 Typeface in the screenshot is [Consolas](http://en.wikipedia.org/wiki/Consolas).